Q. What train can travel 70 possible routes over a glacier, from 2,500 metre-high mountain tops down to near sea level, in about 20 seconds?

 Most avalanche control missions in Bear Pass can be performed in two to four hours, however when conditions become more severe, longer highway closures are required.
 During an average winter, closures total about 95 hours.

-For people who might be waiting on the highway for the road to open, there’s the possibility of seeing an avalanche pouring down the mountains and a mass of avalanche powder rising up, as this person did: VIDEO.
+For people who might be waiting on the highway for the road to open, there’s the possibility of seeing an avalanche coursing down the mountains and a mass of avalanche powder rising up, as shown in this video.
 We think that’s something many people would pay admission to see, but it’s courtesy of your friendly neighbourhood Bear Pass avalanche program.

 For the 400 or so residents of nearby Stewart, avalanche control is part of life in their spectacularly scenic locale.
 Many will tell you that their postal code – V0T 1W0 – stands for “Very Old Town, One Way Out.”
 They know to go to DriveBC, or check in at the local coffee shop, to find out what’s brewing with avalanche control.
-Out-of-towners will also find this information on DriveBC, the ministry’s avalanche advisory site, and Twitter @DriveBC.
+Out-of-towners will also find this information on DriveBC and Twitter @DriveBC.

-Like schedulers at a train station, ministry crews at Bear Pass and around the province, work to keep travellers safe, carefully timing each avalanche train’s start, to ensure there’s no one in an avalanche’s powerful path.
+Like schedulers at a train station, ministry crews at Bear Pass and around the province carefully time each avalanche train’s start, to protect motorists from the destructive force of avalanches.